Colourful houses on the Magdalen Islands

 I can personally recommend a stay at the Domaine du Vieux Couvent – an old convent that’s been renovated and is now a first class hotel.
 If you can, time a visit in August to catch the world’s largest sand castle competition too.

-Further reading on Quebec in summer
+More reading on things to do in Quebec in the summer

 Mural of a nun in the lobby of the Domaine du Vieux Couvent